-If you don’t have a Power of Attorney in place, Adrian Moy, one of Pembroke Financial Service’s Independent Financial Advisers and a specialist in dealing with the financial planning implications of legal matters, explains some of the reasons it’s a step you should be taking as part of your estate plans.
+If you don’t have a Power of Attorney in place, we explain some of the reasons it’s a step you should be taking as part of your estate plans.

 Being unable to make your own decisions is often something we associate with old age and dementia in particular.
 As a result, naming a Power of Attorney can seem like something that’s fine to put off for a few years or even longer.
 But accidents and illnesses can strike at any age.
 It’s important to note that a Power of Attorney can make decisions on your behalf on a temporary basis as well as a permanent one.
 If you were to recover and return to a position where you can take control of decisions again, you can do so.